tradingstrategy-ai/web3-ethereum-defi/README.md

 Each JSON file has `abi` and `bytecode` keys you need to deploy a contract.

 Just download and embed in your project.
-All compiled source code files are under MIT license.
+The compiled source code files are mixture of MIT and GPL v2 license.

-# Python examples
+# Python usage

 The Python support is available as `smart_contract_test_fixtures` Python package.